Valery Kavaleuski: 2020–2021 Belarusian protests

 Kavaleuski returned from the US to Minsk in August 2020 and participated in the 2020–2021 Belarusian protests that followed the disputed 2020 Belarusian presidential election.
 He was thrown to the ground during a protest on 22 November 2020 and detained for several days.
 He joined Sviatlana Tsikhanouskaya in exile in Lithuania in December 2020.

-In November 2021 in Canada, Kavaleuski discussed the Belarusian situation with Amnesty International, The Canadian Press and the Halifax International Security Forum.
+In November 2021, in Canada, Kavaleuski discussed the Belarusian situation with Amnesty International, The Canadian Press and the Halifax International Security Forum.

 In July 2022, during the 2022 Russian invasion of Ukraine, Kavaleuski headed Tsikhanouskaya's office in Kyiv.
 He negotiated conditions for allowing Belarusians supporting Ukraine to stay in Ukraine with Dmytro Lubinets, the Ukrainian Human Rights Ombudsman.

 The United Transitional Cabinet of Belarus

 Kavaleuski was appointed to the Belarusian United Transitional Cabinet, a government-in-exile, on 9 August 2022.
 In October, Kavaleuski and Tsikhanouskaya started negotiating an alliance with the Ukrainian government against the possibility of Russia taking full control of Belarus.

+On 26 June 2024, Kavaleuski resigned from the UTC.
+He referred to differences on strategic approaches and tactical matters among his reasons for resigning.

+Other administrative roles

+As of August 2024, Kavaleuski is the head of the Euro-Atlantic Affairs Agency, officially launched on 1 August 2024.